The Best New Podcasts Of 2016

 5. 2 Dope Queens

-2 Dope Queens has a star-studded rotation of comedians as podcast guests: John Mulaney, Nick Kroll, Nicole Byer, and Hannibal Buress have all performed on the show.
+The podcast 2 Dope Queens has a star-studded rotation of comedians as podcast guests: John Mulaney, Nick Kroll, Nicole Byer, and Hannibal Buress have all performed on the show.
 However, the highlight of the podcast is the easy back-and-forth between hosts Phoebe Robinson and Jessica Williams, who spur their live audience into shrieks of delight and shouts of podcast catchphrase “YQY!”
 (Yas, queen, yas!)

 4. CoolGames Inc